LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: dir->parentDir()::dir

-   This method returns the directory's parent directory as a dir object.
+   This method returns the directory's parent directory as a :type:`dir` object.